Useful Notes / British Unis

 - The University of East Anglia, Norwich, is the thinly-disguised venue for The History Man, a novel and a TV drama series written by UEA's most famous hack professor to date, Malcolm Bradbury.
 It was also the thinly-disguised "Lowlands University" in A Very Peculiar Practice, although the series was filmed at Keele and Birmingham after UEA refused to take part.

 - The college formerly known as Cambridge Polytechnic is the setting for Tom Sharpe's Wilt series of novels.
 After expulsion from South Africa for being illegally in possession of a sense of humour, Sharpe got a job teaching history here.
 He wrote about his experiences in academic bureaucracy and office politics (both of which seemed to matter far more than mere teaching), fictionalising his workplace as the Fenland College of Technology, and writing himself into the character of Henry Wilt.
-The first of the five Wilt novels was made into a film starring Griff Rhys-Jones and Mel Smith.
+The first of the five Wilt novels was made into a film starring Griff Rhys-Jones and Mel Smith. note

 - Sharpe also wrote about his own old Oxbridge college, fictionalising this in his farce Porterhouse Blue.
 This has since been televised.